The Camino de Santiago

 Day 1: Arrive St Jean de Port to Hunto (Orisson) – 7km

 Meet your guide at Dublin Airport and fly to Biarritz, Pickup at the Airport and travel to St Jean de Port.
 This town is the ancient capital of the Basque region with a great medieval atmosphere in its narrow streets.
-When we arrive here and book into our accommodation we will have some time to look about the town and get our Camino passports stamped at the official start of your adventure.
+We will have some time to look about the town and get our Camino passports stamped at the official start of your adventure.
 We then take the Camino for our short walk today.
 Although it is a short walk today the trail starts to climb as soon as you leave St Jean.